CodeYourFuture/syllabus/docs/react/week-1/homework.md

 This feedback is anonymous meaning we won't have an idea who you are after you submit.

-We really appreaciate you being honest since this allows us to improve faster.
+We really appreciate you being honest since this allows us to improve faster.

 https://docs.google.com/forms/d/e/1FAIpQLSfrAtvR5HonJZiqlPXocAz7d1l-Kn57X5xp3oH_NmVUL9xTQQ/viewform